 The overall goal of this study is to examine the effects of prograde metamorphism and metasomatism on the Zn and Fe isotope budget of the oceanic crust.
-To this end we have characterised a suite of metagabbros and metabasalts from three Western Alps ophiolite complexes.
+To this end we have characterized a suite of metagabbros and metabasalts from three Western Alps ophiolite complexes.
 These samples display different parageneses from greenschist facies in the Chenaillet massif, representative of seafloor fluid interaction and oceanic crust hydration, to blueschist facies in the Queyras complex, which shows evidence for sediment interaction during subduction, through to high-pressure eclogite facies in the Zermatt-Saas ophiolite.
-This transect is taken to be representative of P-T path for subducting oceanic lithosphere and allows us to assess the effect of subduction zone metamorphism on the mafic portion of the subducting slab (e.g. Guillot et al., 2009, Schwartz et al., 2013).
-Furthermore samples from the Queyras meta-ophiolites were selected as they have previously been demonstrated on the basis of strong enrichments in fluid mobile elements to have been affected by fluid metasomatism from proximal devolatilization of metasedimentary rocks (Debret et al., 2016a).
+This transect is taken to be representative of P-T path for subducting oceanic lithosphere and allows us to assess the effect of subduction zone metamorphism on the mafic portion of the subducting slab [e.g., Guillot et al., 2009; Schwartz et al., 2013].
+Furthermore, samples from the Queyras meta-ophiolites were selected as they have previously been demonstrated on the basis of strong enrichments in fluid mobile elements to have been affected by fluid metasomatism from proximal devolatilization of metasedimentary rocks [Debret et al., 2016a].

-5.1 The effect of high-pressure metamorphism and eclogitization of mafic lithologies on Fe isotopes - Zermatt eclogites
+5.1.
+The Effect of High-Pressure Metamorphism and Eclogitization of Mafic Lithologies on Fe Isotopes: Zermatt Eclogites

-The basaltic eclogites from Zermatt show MORB-like δ^{56} Fe (between 0.07 to 0.14 ‰; Teng et al., 2013), ranging between +0.05 to +0.18 ‰, with an average of +0.12 ± 0.11 ‰ (2sd, n=5) suggesting that they retain their primary magmatic composition.
-To full examine the effect of high-pressure dehydration we present a simple Rayleigh distillation model (shown in supplementary information A3), which has been calculated according to the equation below.
+The basaltic eclogites from Zermatt show MORB-like δ^{56} Fe (between 0.07 and 0.14%) [Teng et al., 2013], ranging between +0.05 and +0.18%, with an average of +0.12 \pm 0.11%, (2sd, n=5) suggesting that they retain their primary magmatic composition.
+To full examine the effect of high-pressure dehydration we present a simple Rayleigh distillation model (shown in supporting information A3), which has been calculated according to the equation below.

-$$\delta{\text{final}} - \delta{\text{initial}} = (1000 + \delta{\text{initial}})(F^{(\alpha-1)} - 1)$$

-Where δ{final} and δ{initial} is taken as the average Zermatt basaltic eclogite composition and the average MORB value taken from Teng et al., 2013, respectively.
+$$\delta{\text{final}} - \delta{\text{initial}} = (1000 + \delta{\text{initial}})(F^{(\alpha-1)} - 1)$$ where δ{final} and δ{initial} are taken as the average Zermatt basaltic eclogite composition and the average MORB value taken from Teng et al. [2013], respectively.
 The variable F represents the amount of Fe removed from the rock, and α is the fractionation factor between the rock and fluid.
 Here we have derived the α empirically, choosing to match the modeled δ^{56} Fe to our average measured δ^{56} Fe from the Zermatt basaltic eclogites.